regulatorystudies/Reg-Stats/charts/README.md

 - output/
   - contains the data visualization outputs of the R code, generally in .pdf format
 - style/
-  - contains style guide information for Reg Stats charts, fonts, and a file of the RSC logo
+  - contains style guide information for RegStats charts, fonts, and a file of the RSC logo
   - note: the actual style.R template for ggplot2 is contained in the `code/` folder

 ## Instructions

-When updating Reg Stats charts, you will generally take the following steps:
+When updating RegStats charts, you will generally take the following steps:

 1. Set up your R environment